Ninjalah/SaibaRobo/README.md

   * **TODO**: Fix AIM_RETICULE() so that if the reticule is placed on NEAREST_MONSTER, that same monster is chosen if AIM_RETICULE() is called again while another monster becomes the NEAREST_MONSTER (persistent targeting)

 * **Aiming System**
-  * Currently the aiming system is based on FOV
-  * **FINISHED**: Update aiming system so that bullets follow along a path, and hits anything that blocks before reaching reticule (walls, enemies, etc.)

 * **Weapons**
-  * **TODO**: Take only the necessary ammo from an ammo clip.
-If ammo clip has 0 rounds in it, discard from inventory automatically.
-    * Current behavior: Ammo clips are used and discarded for every reload, regardless of how many rounds are in the weapon when reloaded.

-* **Melee attacks with a ranged weapon do lesser damage.**
-  * Currently ranged weapons have their own fixed melee damages.
-Will add statistics that modify this damage (such as STR)

-* **Change 10mm ammo char from " to '.**

 * **Add Weapons**
   * Energy Sword